davibortolotti/starwarsapi/readme.md

 The `localhost:5000/planets/<planetid>` and is accessible through `GET` and `DELETE` methods.
 More about them:

+- `GET`
-`GET` searches the database for a planet with that specific id.
+Searches the database for a planet with that specific id.
 The id should replace the <planetid> tag.

 Example GET request:
 ```